Music festival at the Eden Project with domes and pink flags

 Typical course costs

-The Sustainable Festival Management course includes a number of destination visits and live industry projects – all of which are included within the course fees.
-You will be required to pay for your own food, drink and refreshments during visits, and fund any free time activities that you may choose to engage in.
+The Sustainable Festival Management course includes a number of organised industry visits and live industry projects – all of which are included within the course fees.
+You may be required to pay for your own food, drink and refreshments during visits, as well as funding any free time activities that you may choose to engage in.

 If you need to bring equipment or materials with you, these will be outlined in your Welcome Letter.